a112121788/rails-guides/source/upgrading_ruby_on_rails.md

 `debugger` is not supported by Ruby 2.2 which is required by Rails 5.
 Use `byebug` instead.

-### Use `rails` for running tasks and tests
+### Use `bin/rails` for running tasks and tests

 Rails 5 adds the ability to run tasks and tests through `bin/rails` instead of rake.
 Generally these changes are in parallel with rake, but some were ported over altogether.
-As the `rails` command already looks for and runs `bin/rails`, we recommend you to use the shorter `rails` over `bin/rails.

-To use the new test runner simply type `rails test`.
+To use the new test runner simply type `bin/rails test`.

-`rake dev:cache` is now `rails dev:cache`.
+`rake dev:cache` is now `bin/rails dev:cache`.

-Run `rails` inside your application's directory to see the list of commands available.
+Run `bin/rails` inside your application's root directory to see the list of commands available.

 ### `ActionController::Parameters` No Longer Inherits from `HashWithIndifferentAccess`